-New IRA 'develops new under-car bomb' - BBC News
+New IRA 'develops new under-car bomb'

 The method was used by the New IRA when the group targeted an off-duty officer in Londonderry in February.

-He expressed concern that the New IRA had access to high explosives.
+He expressed concern that the New IRA had access to high explosives, and appealed for new information regarding the device found under the officer's car at Ardanleee, in the Culmore area of the city.

+Police believe a similar pressure-plate device was used in an attack at Ballyarnett Village in Derry, in October 2014, when a bogus phone call was used to lure officers to the area.

 Magnetic under-car bombs have been commonly used by dissident republicans to target police officers in the past.